Glaxo to pay $229 million to settle Avandia suits with eight states

-GlaxoSmithKline (GSK.L) has agreed to pay $229 million (149.5 million pounds) to settle lawsuits brought by eight U.S. states related to improper marketing of its Avandia diabetes drug, the British drugmaker said on Wednesday.
+GlaxoSmithKline has agreed to pay $229 million to settle lawsuits brought by eight U.S. states related to improper marketing of its Avandia diabetes drug, the British drugmaker said on Wednesday.

 The company, in a regulatory filing, said the settlement was within provisions it had previously set aside for litigation.
 The agreement also encompasses allegations brought by Louisiana's attorney general involving other Glaxo products, the company said.